Are you already enrolled in Project Access? Here is some information to help you be successful in the program.

 - Show your Prescription Card when filling prescriptions at a participating pharmacy.

-- Call the Project Access office to promptly report changes in your address or phone.
+- Call the Project Access office to promptly report changes in your address or phone number.

 - You must call Project Access one month before your enrollment ends if you have appointments with your doctor.

 - When your enrollment expires, you will be disenrolled from the program and your medication assistance will also end.